March 2024

 All pastors of this congregation are pledged to:

-• Teach the Word of God in its truth and purity in conformity to the named Symbols in Article III of this constitution
+• Teach the Word of God in its truth and purity in conformity to the named Confessional Documents in Article III of this constitution

 • Administer the Sacraments according to the institution of Christ and according to the practice of the Evangelical Lutheran Church